igoeldc/iit_course_graphs/README.md

 # 📘 IIT Course Graphs

-This project provides an interactive graph-based visualization of Illinois Tech's course prerequisites using a Streamlit web app.
-It scrapes course data directly from the [IIT MATH course catalog](https://catalog.iit.edu/courses/math/) and builds a dynamic dependency graph, enabling users to explore prerequisites and corequisites for MATH courses.
+This project provides an interactive graph-based visualization of Illinois Tech course prerequisites for any subject using a Streamlit web app.
+It scrapes course data directly from IIT's course catalog by subject (e.g., MATH, CS, PHYS) and builds a dynamic dependency graph, enabling users to explore prerequisites and corequisites for courses.

 ---